f5devcentral/f5-agility-labs-sslviz/docs/class6/module3/lab5.rst

 Implement User Coaching
 ==============================================================================

-You will now enable and test the **user coaching** functionlity.
+You will now enable and test the **user coaching** functionality.
 This will produce a prompt in the web browser when a user attempts to connect to a *risky* web site.